enigma85/RoboponMoonComicDisassembler/README.md

 # Robopon Open Disassembly
 THIS IS AI CODED SO IT SUCKS JUST A WARNING!

-CREDIT: All those that have done this before without AI and those who tools I used to create this!!
-Withoutyou all doing the real work, my lazy self wouldn't have been able to use AI to code this.
+CREDIT TO All those that have done this before without AI and those who tools I used to create this!!
+Without you all doing the real work, my lazy self wouldn't have been able to use AI to code this.

 This archive intentionally excludes ROMs, built ROMs, generated translation TSV/JSON, analysis outputs, and Python cache files.
 Add your own legally obtained ROMs under `baseroms/`.